Peekaboo: A Hub-Based Approach to Enable Transparency in Data Processing within Smart Homes (Extended Technical Report): Implementing the Hub Runtime

 \section{Implementing the Hub Runtime}

 We implemented \name by leveraging Node-Red~\cite{NodeRED78:online}, a visual programming platform developed by IBM to wire together devices using a library of customized blocks.
 The notion of ``blocks'' and directional ``connections'' in the visual programming language are well suited to \name's chainable operators.
-We implemented \name operators as a set of Node-Red compatible building blocks, so developers can use a Node-Red web-based flow editor UI as the programming environment and leverage its built-in debugging utilities (e.g., displaying images, playing an audio, printing output data).
+We implemented \name operators as a set of Node-Red compatible building blocks, so developers can use a Node-Red web-based flow editor UI as the programming environment and leverage its built-in debugging utilities (e.g., displaying images, playing an audio, printing output data). \final{The source code is available at \url{https://github.com/CMUChimpsLab/Peekaboo}.}

 \textbf{Operators: } Each \name operator is written in JavaScript and executed by a Node-red runtime once deployed.
 One challenge in \name is the relative lack of support for machine learning algorithms in JavaScript.
 Our experiments with multiple JS implementations (e.g., opencv4nodejs) showed them to be slow and inaccurate.
 Instead, we design the \name runtime using a microservice architecture, where several ML inference algorithms are hosted in containerized services running on the \name hub, and only \name inference operators can communicate with these services locally through web sockets.